Frequently Asked Questions

 Can I use any browser to submit my application?

 We have received multiple inquiries from applicants reporting difficulties using Google Chrome.
 Please select a different browser and try again.

 What is Union Pacific’s philanthropic commitment to diversity, equity and inclusion (DEI)?

 At Union Pacific, it is important that our grants portfolio advances the interests of underrepresented or underserved populations and reflects the diversity of the communities in which we live, work and serve.
-Therefore, our goal is 100% of Union Pacific’s Community Ties giving supports programs or organizations which demonstrate a commitment to advancing DEI by 2023.
+Therefore, our goal in 2023 is for 100% of the grants awarded through the Community Ties Giving Program to support projects or organizations that demonstrate a commitment to advancing DEI.
 We define this as aligning to at least one of our “DEI dimensions".

 - Grant Mission: The purpose of the grant is to advance the interests of an underrepresented or underserved population, or the grant will be used to advance the organization’s own capacity around DEI.